 Final Thoughts

-Whether you’re visiting San Francisco for the first time or a local resident, make sure to carve out some time exploring the Mission District.
+Whether you’re visiting San Francisco for the first time or are a resident, make sure to carve out some time exploring the Mission District.

 From murals depicting famous personalities to street masterpieces depicting social commentary on current events, the Mission District has it all!

-I couldn’t imagine a better way to get your steps/cardio squared away other than being visually treated with stunning street art along the way.
+I couldn’t imagine a better way to get your steps/cardio squared away than to be visually treated to stunning street art along the way.

 If you have half a day to spare in San Francisco and want to take a break from the usual tourist circuit, then I’d definitely consider adding the murals in the Mission District to your itinerary.